-Trauma-Informed Yoga
+Trauma-informed Yoga

 Have you ever heard the term “the issues are in your tissues”?
 This refers to how the body stores unprocessed trauma.
 A person who has been exposed to a traumatic event can get stuck in the “fight, flight, freeze” mode, ready for any threat.
 This can lead to exhaustion, PTSD, insomnia as well as an array of other problems.
 Trauma also takes a toll on the body by causing physical problems that may go unrecognized as a symptom of trauma.
 For example, we hold our emotions in our hips which can cause tight hips, pain, and decreased mobility.

-This class is suitable for people 18 years and older.
-At the beginning of class, I will introduce what we will be doing over the hour.
+During our sessions I will introduce what we will be doing over the hour.
 I will always offer plenty of options to enable you to choose what feels best for your body and mind.
 Complete autonomy is a key component of TIY yoga.
 You are in control, I’m only the facilitator.

-***Trauma-Informed Yoga is not a substitute for psychiatric or medical care.
-Trauma-Informed Yoga is not intended to diagnose or treat mental or physical health.***
+*** Trauma-informed yoga is not a substitute for psychiatric or medical care.
+Trauma-informed yoga is not intended to diagnose or treat mental or physical health.***

-Suggested Books:
+Suggested Reading:

 The Body Keeps the Score by Bessel Van Der Kolk, MD